Belmont Park: Aviation meets

+Second Belmont Park (1968–2024)

-The old structure was demolished in 1963.
-The new grandstand was built 1964–1968.
-(The Inner Turf Course was also added during this time.)
-The Belmont race meetings were moved to Aqueduct Racetrack in South Ozone Park, Queens, during that time.
+The Belmont race meetings were moved to Aqueduct Racetrack in South Ozone Park, Queens from 1963 to 1968.
+During this period, the second grandstand was built and the Inner Turf Course was also added.

-The new $30.7 million Belmont Park grandstand, designed by Arthur Froehlich, was opened May 20, 1968, and is the largest in Thoroughbred racing.
-It has a total attendance capacity of more than 100,000, with the adjoining backyard being able to accommodate more than 10,000.
-The seating portion totals nearly 33,000.
-The smaller, more cramped Churchill Downs grandstand has more seats than Belmont, 51,000, but unlike Churchill and Pimlico, Belmont does not allow paying spectators to picnic in the infield.
+The $30.7 million grandstand, designed by Arthur Froehlich, was opened May 20, 1968, and was the largest in Thoroughbred racing.
+It had a total attendance capacity of more than 100,000, including a seating capacity of 33,000 and an adjoining backyard being able to accommodate more than 10,000.

-Expansion plans
+A long mural by Pierre Bellocq on the second floor of the clubhouse featuring the dominant jockeys, trainers and racing personalities celebrates the track's history.

-In May 2007, reports surfaced suggesting that then New York Governor Eliot Spitzer was considering closing Aqueduct Racetrack, which is ten miles west of Belmont in Ozone Park, New York, and turning Belmont into a nearly year 'round race track when the New York Racing Association lease for all three of New York State's tracks expired at the end of 2007.
-According to the plans being discussed, Belmont's stands would have been heated, additional barns built for Aqueduct's 400 horses, and the track modified to accommodate winter racing.
+In May 2007, New York Governor Eliot Spitzer considered closing Aqueduct Racetrack located ten miles west of Belmont in Ozone Park, New York, and turning Belmont into a nearly year-round race track when the New York Racing Association lease for all three of New York State's tracks expired at the end of 2007.
+Belmont's stands would have been heated, additional barns built for Aqueduct's 400 horses, and the track modified to accommodate winter racing.
 In addition, video lottery machines would have been introduced.
-A new entity would have operated Belmont from fall to spring while the New York Racing Association would have operated Saratoga Race Course in the summer.
-However, any plans the former governor might have had for the track alignment likely left office with him when Spitzer was forced to resign amid a prostitution scandal in March 2008.
+A new entity would have operated Belmont from fall to spring while the New York Racing Association would continue to operate Saratoga Race Course in the summer.
+Spitzer was forced to resign amid a prostitution scandal in March 2008 and no further plans for Belmont were developed at that time.

+In December 2022, the New York Racing Association formally announced its intention to upgrade the facilities at Belmont to make it suitable to host year-round thoroughbred racing and training.
+Unlike Churchill and Pimlico, neither the first nor second iterations of Belmont Park allowed spectators into the infield.
+An infield tunnel connecting to the backstretch parking lot has been completed.

+Beginning in April 2023 construction of a one-mile synthetic racing oval inside the inner turf course had begun.
+The next phase of reconstruction, which began after the 2023 spring and summer meet, included completion of the synthetic track, widening of the inner turf course, and construction of a second infield tunnel near the first turn.
+NYRA released a statement on May 1, 2023, announcing that state funding for the grandstand reconstruction and other projects had been secured by way of a $455 million loan.

+The final day of racing at the second Belmont Park was held on July 9, 2023.

+Demolition began in March 2024 and was completed in June 2024.